The Lego Batman Movie: Plot

-While the projector is being seized as evidence, Harley steals it back as part of Joker's plan, and frees him, allowing him to return to Gotham with all the multiverse's villains he had recruited in the Phantom Zone, including Sauron, who informs the Joker that Batman is Bruce Wayne.
-The multiverse's villains attack Gotham and take over Wayne Island.
-Realizing that Gotham does need Batman after all, Barbara releases Batman and Robin and teams up with them and Alfred to stop the new threat.
-Although his teammates achieve some success in fighting the multiverse's villains, Batman forcibly sends them away and confronts Joker alone, fearing that he might lose them just like his parents.
+While the projector is being seized as evidence, Harley steals it back as part of Joker's plan and frees him, allowing him to return to Gotham with all the villains he had recruited in the Phantom Zone, including Sauron, who informs Joker that Batman is Bruce Wayne, which the latter interprets as them being roommates.
+The criminals ravage Gotham and conquer Wayne Manor.
+Realizing that Gotham does need Batman after all, Barbara releases him and Robin and teams up with them and Alfred to stop the new threat.
+Although his teammates achieve some success in fighting the villains, Batman forcibly sends them away and confronts Joker alone, fearing that he might lose them just like his parents.

-Believing how Batman is incapable of changing his ways, Joker sends him to the Phantom Zone before stealing the Batcave's stash of confiscated bombs to destroy Gotham.
-Meanwhile, Phyllis, the Phantom Zone's gatekeeper, shows Batman how he has mistreated Dick, Alfred, Barbara and Joker.
-Batman accepts his greatest fear, being part of a family, and decides to change.
+Believing that Batman is incapable of changing his ways, Joker sends him to the Phantom Zone before stealing the Batcave's stash of confiscated bombs to destroy Gotham.
+Meanwhile, Phyllis, the Phantom Zone's warden, shows Batman his constant mistreatment of those closest to him; he finally accepts his greatest fear of being part of a family and decides to change.
 Batman's teammates return to the fight to help him, but are endangered themselves.
-Batman makes a deal with Phyllis to temporarily return to Gotham to retrieve the Zone's escaped prisoners, and arrives in time to save his teammates, apologizing to them for leaving them and requesting their help to stop Joker.
-They agree, with Barbara taking on the Batgirl persona.
+Batman makes a deal with Phyllis to temporarily return to Gotham to retrieve the Zone's escaped villains and arrives in time to save his teammates, apologizing to them for leaving them and requesting their help to defeat Joker.
+They agree, with Barbara taking on the mantle of Batgirl.

-With help from Gotham's other supervillains, who felt neglected by the Joker when he refused to break them out of Arkham, Batman and his team defeat the escaped multiverse's villains and send them back to the Phantom Zone.
-However, the Joker's bombs explode, tearing Gotham apart at the plates below the city.
-Batman convinces Joker to help him by telling him he gives him purpose to be the hero he is, and with the help of every civilian and villain, they manage to save Gotham, chain-linking themselves together to reassemble the plates.
+With help from Joker's former team, Batman and his team defeat the escaped villains and send them back to the Phantom Zone.
+Unfortunately, Joker's bombs detonate, causing the plates below Gotham to divide in half and tear apart.
+Batman convinces Joker to help him by telling him he gives him purpose to be the hero he is.
+With the help of every civilian and villain, they manage to save Gotham, chain-linking themselves to reattach the plates.

-In the aftermath, Batman reveals to Dick that he is Bruce Wayne, then goes to return to the Phantom Zone to face the consequences of his earlier behavior.
-Phyllis prevents Batman from entering the Phantom Zone, after realizing he is a hero and seeing how he changed to save everyone.
-Afterward, Batman gives Joker and Gotham's other supervillains a headstart to avoid capture, knowing they will be no match for the new Bat-family.
+Batman reveals to Robin that he is Wayne, then goes to return to the Phantom Zone to face the consequences of his earlier behavior.
+However, Phyllis prevents him from doing so after realizing he is a hero and seeing how he changed to save everyone.
+Afterward, Batman gives their adversaries a head start, knowing they will be no match for his team.